Calliope, Iowa: History

-Calliope was the original seat of Sioux County, Iowa.
-However, the citizens of a Dutch settlement of Orange City, Iowa believed that the county seat should be moved to their city.
-On January 22, 1872, fifty-five men from Orange City used horses and sleighs to conduct a raid on Calliope.
-They brought the county books, the safe containing the county money, and the county seal back with them to Orange City.
-The raiders, armed with guns and revolvers, persistently demanded what they believed to be theirs and went as far as to threaten violence.
-Although a bargain was later made to return the books and safe to Calliope, the county seat was eventually formally moved to Orange City after petitions and an election.

-The actual story was as follows: The Dutch settlers found politics and county offices, in the hands of a few Americans at Calliope, Iowa.
+The Dutch settlers of Sioux County found politics and county offices in the hands of a few Americans at Calliope, Iowa.
 The town was laid out in 1860 on the Big Sioux River and less than one mile north of the business section of the present town of Hawarden.
 A portion of it is now included within the corporate limits of Hawarden and is still often referred to as Calliope.
 Calliope was the county seat from 1860 until 1872 when thereafter, it changed to Orange City, Post Office, 1862 to 1863, and again from 1869 to 1911.

 The Dutch Americans felt they had a right to vote because they were the same as the Americans.
 This did not sit well with some American settlers.
-Tiete Pool pronounced Tee’-ta was born in Drachten, a province of Friesland, Holland.
-He is the first child of Stephanas and Hijlkje Pool he was one of the Dutch settlers.
+Tiete Pool (pronounced Tee’-ta) was born in Drachten, a province of Friesland, Holland.
+He was the first child of Stephanas and Hijlkje Pool he was one of the Dutch settlers.
 Tiete Pool was educated and spoke several languages, as it is the custom of many European scholars to teach children other languages.
 In Holland he was often called upon to be a substitute teacher.
 Tiete at 17 immigrated to America.
-Politics in America was about to become interesting.
-A clear account of this was written in Jacob Can der Zee’s book.
-“The Hollanders of Iowa,” published in 1912 by the Iowa State Historical Society.
-From the chapter entitled, “Politics in Sioux County.”
-In 1871, Holland-Americans nominated three candidates, for county office who were later elected: American born, Henry Hospers, to the board of supervisors, and A.J.
-Betten as auditor.
-(The other name no one remembers).
+A clear account of this was written in Jacob Can der Zee’s book, “The Hollanders of Iowa,” published in 1912 by the Iowa State Historical Society, in the chapter entitled “Politics in Sioux County.”
+In 1871, Holland-Americans nominated three candidates for county offices who were later elected: Dutch-born Henry Hospers to the board of supervisors, A.J.
+Betten as auditor, and J. W. Greattrax as treasurer.